sygel-technology/sy-crm/crm_sale_automatic_quotation/README.rst

 #.
 Click on 'Automatic Quotation' button.
 #.
 All quotations that satisfy the template domain will be created.

+To use the wizard, you need to:

+#.
+Go to a the CRM opportunity list view
+#.
+Select the opportunities you want to create quotations for
+#.
+Click the "action" button and then the "Create automatic quotations" button
+#.
+Review and/or modify the configuration Parameters
+#.
+Click the "Create Quotations" button
+#.
+If an error was detected on a opportunity, it will be shown and you will have the chance to correct it and click again in the "Create Quotations" button

 Bug Tracker
 ===========